-5 Examples of B2B Thank You Pages That Convert
+5 Examples of B2B Cybersecurity Thank You Pages That Convert

-However, in marketing your brand online, when you say thank you, there’s so much more you can accomplish at the same time.
+However, in B2B cybersecurity marketing, when you say thank you, there’s so much more you can accomplish at the same time.
 It’s all in the power of a special webpage called a Thank You page.

 A Thank You page keeps your audience engaged after they’ve completed a certain action, typically after they’ve given you their contact information in order to download content or sign up for a demo.